Veterinary medicine: The Next Generation

 How can two such dissimilar groups work together productively and in harmony?
 By allowing each group to bring valuable contributions and be integrated into the workplace culture.
 They unwittingly strengthen each other, and business needs them both.

-Authorities recommend several tips to facilitate integration of millennials into the workplace:
+Authorities recommend several tips to facilitate the integration of millennials into the workplace:

 • Be sure to share your vision and work to inspire them.